codacy/docs/docs/organizations/integrations/slack-integration.md

     ![Slack integration installation](images/slack-integration-install.png)

 Once the Slack integration is installed, Codacy sends a confirmation message to the Slack channel you configured when creating the Incoming Webhook.
-From there on, Codacy notifies you on the same channel whenever a new critical Security issue is detected in any repository within your organization.
+From there on, Codacy notifies you on the same channel whenever a new critical Security issue is detected in the default branch of any repository in your organization.

 ![Slack integration message](images/slack-integration-message.png)